Ian Tayao: Solo projects

 Outside his bands, Tayao is still making music in his own movement.
 Collaborated with his musician friends such as Randy Pages, Wendell Garcia, and Louie Talan, in covering a song of another band Brain Salad titled "Bulong (Mo Sa Dilim)".

 He also formed an acoustic project called BatCat, together with Nino Avenido and Zach Lucero of Imago.

 He also collaborated with progressive/power metal group Plethora, with Greyhoundz' Audz Avenido on the song "Triangulo".

 Tayao also recorded his own songs such as "Dandy", "Mauricio", "The Dragon That Never Sleeps" and "Pull The Plug".

-Tayao collaborated on the song "Apatnapungbara" for Gloc 9's album MKNM: Mga Kwento Ng Makata in 2012, and later collaborated for the song "Tarantatula" from Wilabaliw's recently-released Aurum in 2019.
+Tayao collaborated on the song "Apatnapungbara" for Gloc 9's album MKNM: Mga Kwento Ng Makata in 2012, and later collaborated for the song "Tarantatula" from Binabaliw's recently released Aurum in 2019.
 He was also featured with Nicole Asensio on the love song "All in All", from Asensio's debut album Schizoprano in 2015.

 In 2017, Tayao collaborated with metal band Vie for the song "Ganid".

 In February 2018, Tayao collaborated with female-fronted band Saydie on their latest single "Yokai".